lcsig/Sequence-Searcher/README.md

 # Sequence Searcher
-Sequence searcher is a program to perform advanced and complex search queries on the
+Sequence searcher is a project that aims to empower search abilities and enable performing advanced and complex search queries on
     [The Online Encyclopedia of Integer Sequences (OEIS)](https://oeis.org/) database.
-The OEIS database is searchable by keyword and by subsequence and this script provides more advanced options to search
+The OEIS database is searchable by keyword and by subsequence and this project provides more advanced options to search
-    in the database.
+    in the database (Not to be confused with the official [OEIS](https://oeis.org/) search engine).